KarenTsaturyan/Discord_bot/README.md

-Products.json is in devug folder
+Products.json is in debug folder